amejiarosario/amejiarosario.github.io/source/_posts/2019-01-24-I-got-hacked-and-It-changed-my-life-on-security-tips.md

       - Shutdown your network when is not in used.
 It's a little extreme, but that's the ultimate security measure or use wired connections.

 ## Developers security tips
   - Keep all your operating systems and dependencies up-to-date.
-As vulnerabilities are reported, they are fixed in newer versions.
+Maintainers usually patch their software after vulnerabilities come to light.
   - Use latest encryption protocols TLS (rather than older SSL versions)
       - Use SFTP instead of FTP
       - Use SSH instead of telnet
       - Use HTTPS instead of HTTP.
 You can encrypt for free with [Let's Encrypt](https://letsencrypt.org/).
   - Disable direct root login in SSH.
 You can escalate if needed using `sudo`.
   - Disable SSH connection with passwords.
 Use ssh private key to log in instead.
   - Use firewalls to block any port that you are not using.
 Firewalls minimize the surface of attack.
-For Linux, you can use `UFW`; other option is `iptables`.
+For Linux, you can use `UFW`; another option is `iptables`.
   - Use VPN and private networks.
 If you don't need to expose a database to the internet, even better.
 Make it only accessible for your private network or VPN.
-  - Don't trust default configuration of programs facing the internet.
+  - Don't trust the default configuration of programs facing the internet.
 Change default ports on databases, ssh.
       - Instead of logging `ssh` on port `22`.
 Use port `2146` for instance.
 I did this and noticed how the attempts of login went from hundreds to zero.
       - Instead of running MongoDB on port `27017`, use `56073`
   - Change default user/passwords.
 Remove default users (e.g., RaspberryPi comes with the `pi` user that allow people to login into it, change it!)